updated Mar 21, 2016

 Capital One is FDIC insured, which means that if the bank declares bankruptcy, you can still get back the money that you put as a deposit as that is insured by the US government.

 Accepted everywhere MasterCard is accepted, which means that you can use your card to pay for things at practically all stores, since almost all merchants and retailers accept MasterCard.

-22.9% variable APR for purchases is quite low for a secured credit card.
+24.99% variable APR may seem high, but it's actually quite low for a secured credit card.

 24/7 access to manage your account online, by phone or with the mobile app.